-We recommend either hand washing with the mildest detergents or dry cleaning the textiles for best results.
+Special garments require love & care.
+We recommend hand washing with the mildest detergents for best results.

-The following suggestions will help extend the life of your textiles, however we do recommend dry cleaning it for the first wash.
+The following suggestions will help extend the life of your textiles:

-· Machine wash cold on gentle cycle.
+· Hand wash cold with gentle detergent.
 Do not ever soak the fabrics.

 · Wash items with like colours and turn your clothes inside out, especially dark colours.

 · Some darker colours may require to be washed separately the first few times as they may bleed a bit.

 · Since most of our textiles are created with natural dyes you may experience a light colour bleed for the first couple of washes, especially darker colours.